pkwende/multi-tier-arch-staging/README.md

 # multi-tier-arch-staging
-multi-tier-arch-staging - This sis going to create  ALB and webserver
+ creating multi-tier-arch-staging - This sis going to create  ALB and webserver
+ ## This project is deploying multi service in the was cloud